In the late 1960s, planners considered completely relocating Toronto Pearson Airport's passenger terminals. Find out the story below!

 Make sure you sign up to our newsletter below, or follow us on social media!

-PART 1 OF AN BRAND-NEW EXPANDED ARTICLE ON THE SCHEME, CAN BE FOUND HERE.
+THIS IS AN OLDER BLOG POST ABOUT THE 1989 PLAN TO REBUILD DFW AIRPORT.
+PART 1 OF AN BRAND-NEW EXPANDED ARTICLE ON THE PLAN, CAN BE FOUND HERE.

 In 1989, a spectacular plan was presented that saw the elimination of Dallas/Fort Worth Airport's characteristic semi-circular terminals, replacing them with gigantic linear terminals.
 Read all about it below!